Denys Kireyev: Death

 Kireyev died on 5 March 2022.
-According to preliminary reports in Russian and Ukrainian media, he was suspected of working as a double agent for Russia and was killed by the Security Service of Ukraine (SBU) while trying to escape detention.
+According to preliminary reports in Russian and Ukrainian media, he was suspected of working as a double agent for Russia and was killed by the Security Service of Ukraine (SBU) that waited for him under his house and dispatched him with a shot in his head.
 According to these reports, he was suspected of treason, and the SBU held records of telephone conversations as evidence.
 The Ukrainian Ministry of Defence's Directorate of Intelligence subsequently confirmed Kireyev's death in a Facebook post, but asserted that he was an intelligence operative for Ukraine who died in the line of duty on a "special mission."